Skip to the main content.

 • Synthetic diesel--55

 How do you know the cetane rating of the diesel fuel you're buying?
 A label should be affixed to the pump that states both the fuel type and cetane number.
-It's important to find a station that dispenses diesel fuel of the cetane number recommended by the veicle manufacturer.
+It's important to find a station that dispenses diesel fuel of the cetane number recommended by the vehicle manufacturer.

-If its hard for you to get diesel fuel with a cetane number sufficient for your needs, a dedicated cetane improver like Super-Tane should be all you need.
+If it is hard for you to get diesel fuel with a cetane number sufficient for your needs, a dedicated cetane improver like Super-Tane should be all you need.
 If your diesel engine is a high mileage engine that has seen its performance go down over time, you may just need a good detergent diesel fuel treatment like Dee-Zol.
-Cleaning the combustion chamber offers a net cetane reduction in the engine's requirement, since diesel auto-ignition is related to the amount of space in the combustion chamber.
+Cleaning the combustion chamber offers a net cetane reduction in the engine's requirement since diesel auto-ignition is related to the amount of space in the combustion chamber.

-You may be also interested in:
+You may also be interested in:

 Buy Super-Tane